shizuo-kaji/TopNMF/README.md

-# Topological NMF - Refactored Implementation
+# NMF with Topological Regularisation

 Non-negative Matrix Factorization (NMF) with topological constraints using persistent homology